 The Investment Institution and RIAM do not employ personnel.
-RIAM has entered into an agreement with Robeco Nederland B.V., the central service entity, with respect to the provision of, among other things, personnel by Robeco Nederland B.V.
+RIAM has entered into an agreement with Robeco Nederland B.V., the central service entity within the Robeco Group, with respect to the provision of, among other things, personnel by Robeco Nederland B.V.